hadim/bain/README.md

   "pressure": 1018.4,
   "humidty": 90.12,
   "timestamp": "2019-02-15 15:45:23",
-  "voltage": 2.16
+  "batteryLevel": "",
+  "batteryCharging": "",
+  "batteryVoltage": ""
 }
 ```

 ### Final Assembly

-Once you've checked that everything works you can assemble both chips with a [FeatherWing proto board](https://www.adafruit.com/product/2884).
+Once you've checked that everything works you can assemble everything together using a [FeatherWing proto board](https://www.adafruit.com/product/2884).

+## Battery Level Monitoring

+**NOTE: Work In Progress.**

+If you want to monitor the LiPo battery level, you need to add some connections to your circuit as below.

+TODO

+Then you need to set `monitorBattery` to `true` in `parameters.h`.
+You can also read a LiPo battery level from any Huzzah ESP8266 board by flashing `utils/battery/battery.ino`.

+This setup comes from https://github.com/lobeck/adafruit-feather-huzzah-8266-battery-monitor.

 ## Home Assistant